tetyanaloskutova/remote-works/docs/architecture/orders.rst

-Order Management
+Task Management
 ================

-Orders are created after customers complete the checkout process.
-The `Order` object itself contains only general information about the customer's order.
+Tasks are created after customers complete the checkout process.
+The `Task` object itself contains only general information about the customer's task.

 Fulfillment
 -----------

 The fulfillment represents a group of shipped items with corresponding tracking number.
-Fulfillments are created by a shop operator to mark selected products in an order as fulfilled.
+Fulfillments are created by a shop operator to mark selected skills in an task as fulfilled.

 There are two possible fulfillment statuses: